Lai King station

-Lai King is an MTR rapid transit station in the suburb of Lai King in the Kwai Tsing District.
+Lai King is an MTR station on the Tsuen Wan and Tung Chung lines.
 The station is located above ground on a viaduct and is an interchange for the Tsuen Wan and Tung Chung lines.

 The Chinese name of the station uses the classical character of 茘 instead of the contemporary version of 荔.
 The former is regarded as orthodox per the Kangxi dictionary.
 The same goes for Lai Chi Kok station which shares the same character.